That Time Kim Kardashian Met Carrie Bradshaw

-If ever you couldn't help but wonder: What if Kim Kardashian and Carrie Bradshaw met?
+We couldn't help but wonder ... what if Kim Kardashian and Carrie Bradshaw met?

 Wonder no more.
 The reality star palled around with the one and only Sarah Jessica Parker backstage at Kanye West's star-studded concert at Madison Square Garden last night.
 Alicia Keys, Carine Roitfeld, Chris Rock, and Naomi Campbell also made cameos at both the show and Kardashian's Snapchat feed.